Am I an Alcoholic? Alcohol Addiction Signs & Symptoms

 If you are spending every penny on your addiction, your financial situation may deteriorate, leaving you and your family in trouble.
 This can have an even more detrimental impact on your relationships, some of which may even break down completely.
 If you find yourself in a situation where you are in danger of losing your family, friends, job, and home, you may get to a point where you feel you have no choice but to take certain desperate measures – alcohol often plays a significant role in suicides, unfortunately.

-If you are affected by alcoholism, you could have no control over your alcohol use.
+If you are experiencing symptoms of alcoholism, or have no control over your alcohol use, you will benefit from support at a rehabilitation centre.
 You may feel compelled to drink even when you know that doing so can cause negative consequences for you and the people you love.
+We recommend that if you are struggling with alcoholism, reaching out to your GP should always be your first point of call.
+Alternatively you can book yourself into an alcohol rehab.